Joshua-Leow/IPOStocksAnalysis/README.md

 The program creates a boxplot with the following characteristics:
 - X-axis: Trading days (D1 to DX)
-- Y-axis: Percentage change (limited to -20% to 40% for better visibility)
+- Y-axis: Percentage change (modify limit for better visibility, default set to -20% to 40%)
 - A red dashed line at 0% for reference
 - Customizable figure size